vlyubchich/predictability2024/README.md

 Both the Canada air pollution and citizen science datasets used for analysis in the associated manuscript.

 ## Code
-Codes used to perform a subset of the selected models from the associated manuscript.
+Codes used to perform a the referenced models from the associated manuscript.

+## Forecasts
+Forecasts from each of the models referenced in the manuscript.